 How Often Can a Landlord Raise Rent?
-6 Scenarios To Know

 Nichole Stohler

-Last Updated
+Last updated

-Whether you're a tenant worried about your monthly costs or a landlord dealing with the intricacies of managing rental properties, it's important to understand how often a landlord can raise the rent.
+Are you curious about the rules and regulations surrounding rent increases?
+Whether you’re a tenant worried about your monthly costs or a landlord managing rental properties, it’s essential to understand how often a landlord can raise the rent and the factors influencing rent prices.

 Let’s dive in so you can confidently navigate rent increases.

-Understanding rent increase
+Understanding rent increases

 • Property value: When property values in the area increase, landlords may raise their rent to match the higher value.

-Legal considerations of rent increase
+Legal regulations and limits on rent increase

 Review local laws and regulations